4.1. Graphs and IR

 4.1.2.
 Three Graphs, Not One

-Here is how the graph layer sits in the full pipeline:
+Here is how the graph layer sits in the full system:

 \text{Spec layer}